tatianegercina/FinTech/01-Lesson-Plans/12-NLP/1/LessonPlan.md

 [wordcloud.ipynb](Activities/09-Ins_Word_Cloud/Solved/wordcloud.ipynb)

 First, we need to import the word cloud library, which will do most of the heavy lifting for this activity.
-Note that we also import matplotlib's pyplot module; although we won't be using pyplot substantively, because the word cloud library is built on top of the matplotlib library, there are some useful matplotlib functions that we can use to create our word cloud.
+Note that we also import matplotlib's pyplot module; although we won't be using pyplot substantively, the word cloud library is built on top of the matplotlib library, so there are some useful matplotlib functions that we can use to create our word cloud.

 We can copy most of the preprocessing code from previous activities.
 Alert students to one small but important change—whereas before we were returning a list of words, this time, we want to return one string instead.
 So, as the last step, we use a join to create that string.
 We still want to lemmatize and stopword, so word tokenizing is necessary as an intermediate step.
 But, since the word cloud function takes only a single string as an argument, we must join these words back together in the preprocessing function.